APIBrickwork/REST-API-Adapter/README.md

 If a gRPC Service defined in the specific proto3 file use request-streams (this is true for either just request streaming or bi-directional streaming) `swagger_gen.js` and `swagger_controller_gen.js` will generate additional functions to enable that functionality.

 A request stream will result in 3 methods (instead of just one POST method):
-* GET `/<grpcName>/<rpcName>`: Creates a service request and opens the stream.
+* POST `/<grpcName>/<rpcName>`: Creates a service request and opens the stream.
 Will return the requestId that has to be used for streaming
 * POST `/<grpcName>/<rpcName>/{id}`: Streams the object given in body to the stream of the given requestId `{id}` in path
 * DELETE `/<grpcName>/<rpcName>/{id}`: Closes the stream and therefore indicates the end of streaming